apify/actor-whitepaper/README.md

 amounts based on dynamic properties, e.g. requested number of results, complexity of the input, or external APIs required for the operation.

-Users of actors can ensure they will not be charged too much by specifying the maximum amount when running an actor.

 To charge the current user of the actor a specific amount, do this:

 #### Node.js